smbowler/catstagram/README.md

 ##### What is @$%@ is Github and how do you use it?

-#### Guiding Questions
+#### Part I Guiding Questions
 * What is the file tree?
+* What is a favicon?
 * What does it mean to "inspect the page"?
 How do you get to the console of a page?
 * What does src stand for?
-* What does Full Stack mean?
-* What does it mean when an application authenticates a user?
-* What is a favicon?
+* What is Github?
+What are the commands to add your code